-Laboratory: The laboratory meets for 3 hours once a week.
-It will begin with a quiz of 3 questions.
+Laboratory: Students will meet once a week for a 3-hour laboratory period on campus.
+It will begin with a quiz comprised of 3 questions.
 Students who come late do not get extra time to complete the quiz.
 Each quiz will be worth 3 points (1 point per question).
 All quizzes will be handed back the following week during your lab period.
-The quizzes will be the primary source of feedback concerning your problem solving ability in this course and are a substantial part of your final grade.
 You are strongly urged to be well prepared for these quizzes.

 The remaining time will be spent working on a quantitative laboratory.
 The topic of the laboratory will be the same as the topic of the previous week's lectures.
 You will work in small groups.
 Each student will present her or his own write-up towards the end of the laboratory session.
 These write-ups will be checked by the instructor (but not collected).
 In the handout you will find a number of questions related to the laboratory material.
-Toward the end of the lab period your instructor will visit your group, ask to see your write-ups and discuss the questions with the members of your group.
+Toward the end of the lab period, your instructor will visit your group, ask to see your write-ups and discuss the questions with the members of your group.
 Each member will be asked a few questions, and will be graded according to her or his performance in the lab in general.
-The quiz grade and the Lab grade will be combined in one grade out of 5 points (The average Quiz-Lab grade weights 15% of your final grade)
+The quiz grade and the Lab grade will be combined in one grade out of 5 points.
+The average Quiz-Lab grade weights 15% of your final grade.

 Academic Integrity